Manivmk24/SQL-Netflix-Project/README.md

 LinkedIn: Connect with me professionally
 Discord: Join our community to learn and grow together Thank you for your support, and I look forward to connecting with you!
-SELECT
-    category,
-    COUNT(*) AS content_count
-FROM (
-    SELECT
-        CASE
-            WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
-        END AS category
-    FROM netflix
-) AS categorized_content
-GROUP BY category;